Is your 5 year old starting to poop their pants, whether on purpose or not? Learn how to respond to your child suddenly having accidents again.

 Nothing convinces a child to have fewer accidents than having to clean them up.
 As young as he may be, your 5 year old can still clean up after himself, with your guidance and help.

-5. Praise your child for keeping her undies clean
+5. Praise your child for clean undies

 Correcting her challenging behavior—in this case, accidents—doesn’t work as well as acknowledging the good behavior you do want to see.
-She can only take so much lecturing and nagging, while praise will instead inspire her to continue the positive habits all on her own.
+She can only take so much lecturing and nagging, while praise can instead inspire her to continue the positive habits all on her own.

 Be mindful not to praise her for things she’s not doing, but for the positive things that she is.
 For instance, don’t say, “You didn’t have an accident all day!”
 Instead, say, “You kept your undies clean all day!”
 This helps her focus on what to do instead of what to avoid.